lupyuen/lupyuen.github.io/src/iot.md

 [(Source)](https://github.com/lupyuen/zig-bl602-nuttx/blob/main/translated/lorawan_test_main.zig#L4535-L4565)

-_The Auto-Translated Zig Code looks super verbose?_
+_Wow the code looks super verbose?_

-But the Auto-Translated Zig Code is a __valuable reference__!
+Yep but the Auto-Translated Zig Code is a __valuable reference__!

-We referred to this auto-translated code when we created the [__LoRaWAN Zig App__](https://github.com/lupyuen/zig-bl602-nuttx/blob/main/lorawan_test.zig) for this article.
+We referred to the auto-translated code when we created the [__LoRaWAN Zig App__](https://github.com/lupyuen/zig-bl602-nuttx/blob/main/lorawan_test.zig) for this article.

 (Especially the tricky parts for Type Conversion and C Pointers)